 Ashley Dreier has served as our Executive Vice President, Chief Technology Officer and Chief Information Officer since February 2013.
+Ms. Dreier is responsible for leading our technical and product development teams and ensuring strategic alignment and execution of our platform strategy.
 From May 2008 to February 2013, Ms. Dreier was Vice President of Product Development and Technology at Krames StayWell, a provider of interactive, print and mobile patient education solutions, consumer health information and population health management communications in the United States.
 Prior to joining Krames StayWell, Ms. Dreier was the Director of Product Development at GE Capital, where she was responsible for development of software products associated with corporate purchasing and travel and entertainment credit cards.
 Ms. Dreier holds a B.S. in Accounting from the University of Utah and an M.S. in Information Systems from the University of Utah.

-Frode Jensen has served as our Executive Vice President, General Counsel and Corporate Secretary since the completion of our initial public offering in August 2014.
-Prior to joining HealthEquity, Mr. Jensen was a partner from 2004 until 2014 at the law firm Holland & Knight LLP, where he specialized in corporate and securities law.
-Mr. Jensen holds a B.A. from Williams College and a J.D. from Columbia Law School.
+Delano Ladd has served as our Executive Vice President, General Counsel and Corporate Secretary since September 2016, having previously served as our Deputy General Counsel from April to September 2016.
+Prior to joining HealthEquity, Mr. Ladd worked as an attorney in the Corporate and Financial Services practice group in the New York office of Willkie Farr & Gallagher LLP.
+Mr. Ladd holds a B.A. from the University of Colorado and a J.D. from St. John's University School of Law.